TideGear/2600/README.md

 ## Tanks & World Model

-- The world uses a **32x32 grid** with the player and four enemy tanks.
+- The world uses a **16x8 grid** with the player and four enemy tanks.
-- The map does **not wrap**: leaving the map starts a 10-second countdown.
+- The map does **not wrap**: leaving the map starts a visible 10-second countdown.
   - If the countdown reaches 0, the game is lost.
 - Tanks **slowly rotate** in place:
   - One full 360° rotation takes ~1 minute.